gdraheim/timetrack-odoo/FEATURES.md

 The odoo2data has "topics" and "summary" statistics as well, but it only has the column for "odoo".
-(However there is a simulation mode "-z" where the input records come from zeit2json instead of the odoo_rest API).
+(However there is a simulation mode "-z" where the input records come from zeit2json instead of the odoo API).

 The commands "report" and "reports" is used to build an excel file that can be used for invoices by freelancers.